-Under Occupancy (Spare Room Subsidy):
+Housing Benefit - Under Occupancy (Spare Room Subsidy)

-From April 2013; the amount of Housing Benefit paid to working age tenants who live in council or housing association properties has been reduced, where they have more bedrooms than the family needs under the new regulations.
+The amount of Housing Benefit paid to working age tenants who live in council or housing association properties is now reduced where they have more bedrooms than the family needs under the new regulations.

-Exceptions to the Under Occupancy (Spare Room Subsidy):
+Other exceptions to the Under Occupancy (Spare Room Subsidy):

-- An additional bedroom is allowed for foster children, including approved foster carers who are waiting for a child to be placed with them,
+* An additional bedroom is allowed for foster children, including approved foster carers who are waiting for a child to be placed with them,

-- Those serving in the armed forces who return to their parents home during their leave, are allowed an additional bedroom,
+* Those serving in the armed forces who return to their parents home during their leave, are allowed an additional bedroom,

-- An additional bedroom may also be allowed for disabled children who because of their disability are unable to share a bedroom,
+* An additional bedroom may also be allowed for disabled children who because of their disability are unable to share a bedroom,

-From July 2013, there will be a national cap on the amount of benefits a single person or family can receive.
-The cap is limited to £500 per week for a family, and £350 per week for a single person.
+There is now a national benefits cap on the amount of benefits a single person or family can receive.
+The cap limits the total amount that a family can receive in benefits to £500 per week and £350 per week for a single person.

-PIP (Personal Independence Payment):
+PIP (Personal Independence Payment)

 Claims from children under 16 and people over 64 will continue as Disability Living Allowance.

-- Claimants on fixed period DLA awards for renewal
+* Claimants on fixed period DLA awards for renewal

-- Young people turning 16.
+* Young people turning 16.

-- DLA claimants reporting a change in their condition
+* DLA claimants reporting a change in their condition

-- The DWP will begin selecting existing DLA claimants, and inform them about what they should do to claim PIP.
+From October 2015 The DWP will begin selecting existing DLA claimants, and inform them about what they should do to claim PIP.